basuli97/basuli97/README.md

 - Data analysis and reporting using Google Sheets and Microsoft Excel.
 - Utlizing Python and its libraries for data manipulation and wrangling.
 - A brief EDA using Hypothesis Testing and Feature Engg using Scipy for Statistical Analysis.
-- Currently pioneering in Prompt Engineering and GenAi through HuggingFace🤗
 - Currently Learning the Machine learning algorithms(Supervised and Unsupervised).
 - Experienced and Azure Certified DevOps engineer with a experience in build, release pipeline and passion for developing innovative programs.
 - Innovative creator to develop automation for monitoring and cloud.